ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_LinearSolver.md

 ### 1. Introduction

-This solver is the adjoint code of a solver that solve a linear system and apply dirichlet conditions,i.e. it is the adjoint of the following part in a solver:
+This solver is the adjoint code of a solver that solves a linear system and apply dirichlet conditions,i.e. it is the adjoint of the following part in a solver:
 ```fortran
   CALL DefaultDirichletBCs()
   UNorm = DefaultSolve()